DataSet#

 R_units (

-) – Desired units of coordinates.
-Options are'Angstrom'
+str) – Desired units of coordinates.
+Options are'Angstrom'or'bohr'.

 - property entity_ids#